1. Development of kittens

 3. Available kittens and prices

-On December 19, 2024, Gaia and Amadi (cattery African Savannah) became proud parents of an F6 male kitten, named Apollo.
-You can read more about the pregnancy, birth and development of the male kitten from our A-litter via our blog .
+On March 27, 2026, Gaia and Amadi (African Savannah cattery) became the proud parents of three beautiful F6 kittens, named Kira, Nami, and Luna.
+You can read more about the pregnancy, birth, and development of the kittens from our second litter on our blog .

 Gaia